outpost-os/sentry-kernel/doc/concepts/build_system/targets.rst

      the kconfig syntax that has been intially defined by the Linux kernel and which is documented `here <https://www.kernel.org/doc/html/next/kbuild/kconfig-language.html>`_.

+   * **device-tree-compiler**: This is the device tree compiler tool, that compile device tree sources into device tree blobs.
+This tool is a part of the `kernel.org projects <https://git.kernel.org/pub/scm/utils/dtc/dtc.git/>`_ and is packaged in all GNU/Linux distros.

+   * **dtschema**: This is python toolset to manipulate and validate device trees.
+     This is a python module that can be installed with pip.

    * **sphinx**: Used in order to generate this very documentation.
 This is a python module.

    * **sphinx_rtd_theme**: Theme used for Sentry documentation.
 This is a python module.